erikrikarddaniel/taxdata2taxflat/README.md

 $ taxdata2taxflat --verbose nodes.dmp names.dmp > taxflat.tsv
 ```

-You can get help from the program, although, at the time of writing there aren't
+You can get help from the program:
-any other options than `--verbose` and `--version`.

 ```bash
 $ taxdata2taxflat --help